BaraaFatimaZohraLALAGUI/BaraaFatimaZohraLALAGUI/README.md

-- 👋 Hi, I’m @BaraaFatimaZohraLALAGUI
-- I am a third year student at the national higher school of Artificial Intelligence
+# Baraa Fatima Zohra Lalagui
+`Student at The National Higher School of Artificial Intelligence`

+-  I'm a UI/UX and Graphic Designer
-- 👀 I’m interested in Data analytics
+-  I’m interested in Data analytics
-- 🌱 I’m currently learning Electronics
+-  I’m currently learning Electronics and Arduino
-- 💞️ I’m looking to collaborate on ANY PROJECTS related to AI
+-  I’m looking to collaborate on ANY PROJECTS related to AI
-- 📫 How to reach me : my LinkedIn profile is attached
+-  How to reach me : my LinkedIn profile is attached

 <!---
 BaraaFatimaZohraLALAGUI/BaraaFatimaZohraLALAGUI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.